Summer Camp Frequently Asked Questions

 What is the registration fee?

-Residential Camp: A non-refundable $150 Fee must be paid at the time of registration.
+A non-refundable $150 fee/per week must be paid at the time of registration for both day and residential.
 Full payment is due by May 1st.
 If registering after May 1st, full payment is required.

 What time is Check-in and Check-out?